Medically reviewed by Drugs.com. Last updated on Jun 26, 2022.

-Trusopt® Ophthalmic Solution is indicated in the treatment of elevated intraocular pressure in patients with ocular hypertension or open-angle glaucoma.
+TRUSOPT is a carbonic anhydrase inhibitor indicated for the treatment of elevated intraocular pressure in patients with ocular hypertension or open-angle glaucoma.
+(1)

 Trusopt Dosage and Administration

-The dose is one drop of Trusopt Ophthalmic Solution in the affected eye(s) three times daily.
+The dose is one drop of TRUSOPT in the affected eye(s) three times daily.
+TRUSOPT may be used concomitantly with other topical ophthalmic drug products to lower intraocular pressure.
+(2)

 Dosage Forms and Strengths